 Dr. Abbas is internationally recognized for robotic lung sparing surgery for lung cancer and minimally invasive esophagectomy for esophageal cancer.
 He is also an expert in robotic surgery for complex lung cancer resection, first rib resection for thoracic outlet syndrome, thymectomy for thymomas and myasthenia gravis, neurogenic tumors, chest wall tumor resection and reconstruction, and sympathectomy for “sweaty palms.”

-After earning his medical degree from the Damascus University School of Medicine in Syria, Dr. Alkhouli completed his internship and residency at Temple University Hospital in Philadelphia.
-He also did fellowships in cardiovascular disease and vascular medicine at Temple, as well as a coronary and endovascular interventions fellowship at University of Rochester Medical Center and an advanced fellowship in structural heart disease interventions at Mayo Clinic.
+After earning his medical degree from the Damascus University School of Medicine in Syria, Dr. Alkhouli completed his medicine residency and cardiovascular fellowship at Temple University, where he also served as a chief resident and a chief fellow.
+He also did an advanced fellowship in coronary and endovascular interventions at University of Rochester, and an advanced fellowship in structural heart disease interventions at the Mayo Clinic in Rochester.

 Dr. Alkhouli is board certified in Internal Medicine, Cardiovascular Disease, Interventional Cardiology, Vascular Medicine, and Endovascular Intervention.

 Dr. Alkhouli is an author of over 100 peer reviewed articles and book chapters.
 He is a primary investigator of several clinical trials on cutting edge therapies in structural heart interventions and high risk coronary interventions such as the AMULET left atrial appendage IDE trial, door to unloading with IMPELLA CP system in acute myocardial infarction (DTU).
 His research interests in addition encompass outcomes and disparity research, patient reported outcomes, stroke prevention in atrial fibrillation and transcatheter aortic valve replacement.